alvin-pm-pl/ResourcePackCDN/README.md

 # Setup

 1. Make sure you have installed Node.js (or Bun) and NPM
+2. Clone this repository
-2. Make a directory called `packs`, put resource packs in it
+3. Make a directory called `packs`, put resource packs in it
-3. Run the command: `npm install && npm run start`
+4. Run the command: `npm install && npm run start`

 To change the port, edit `.env` file.